Sadly Tullibody Healthy Living (THL) closed its doors in 2018, although the community garden project remains open.

-Tullibody Healthy Living (THL) is a community-led health project where ‘tackling health inequalities’ is at the heart of what it does.
-Set up in 2003, it is based in Tullibody, a small ex-mining community of 10,000 people in Clackmannanshire.
+THL was a community-led health project where tackling health inequalities was at the heart of what it did.
+Set up in 2003, it was based in a small ex-mining community of 10,000 people in Clackmannanshire.

 One of the first activities set up as a result of using this approach was the Fruit Barra in 2007.
-Run by local people for local people, the Fruit Barra is going from strength to strength, with over 60 customers per week.
+Run by local people for local people, the Fruit Barra went from strength to strength, with over 60 customers per week.
 Setting up the Fruit Barra was an easy activity to start with: community members wanted to be able to buy quality, affordable fruit and vegetables locally, and to have access to healthy eating advice.
 The project had a lot of support from one of the NHS Forth Valley Community Food Development Workers in the early days who provided training for the volunteers and liaised with suppliers.
-The Fruit Barra is now run by volunteers, supported by a part-time member of staff.
+The Fruit Barra was run by volunteers, supported by a part-time member of staff.

-As an organisation, THL has grown organically over the years, with new activities and services that meet the needs identified by the local community.
-As well as the weekly fruit barra, volunteers also help to deliver weekly health walks, a work club to support those who are unemployed and deliver four community ‘fun’ events every year.
+As an organisation, THL grew organically over the years, with new activities and services that met the needs identified by the local community.
+As well as the weekly fruit barra, volunteers also helped to deliver weekly health walks, a work club to support those who were unemployed and delivered four community ‘fun’ events every year.

 “I’m glad I popped into THL to buy tatties at the Fruit Barra and was invited to the THL Christmas Lunch.
 I met Billy from the Fuel Advice Service there who then came to visit me at home.
 I now have a new central heating system and am saving money on my bills.
 I also get the warm home discount.
 I had tried to access this support before, but when I filled in the form, I was told I wasn’t eligible.
 Thanks for all you help and encouragement.”
 Tullibody Pensioner

 THL then carried out a ‘massive’ community engagement exercise, in partnership with the Community Council.
 This resulted in a feasibility study around setting up a community garden, funded by the Big Lottery ‘Investing in Ideas’.
 The feasibility study encouraged buy-in from Clackmannanshire Council who agreed that a piece of land could be used, with part of a local primary school’s grounds made available for the project.

 THL was one of the 45 Healthy Living Centres throughout Scotland funded through the New Opportunities Fund programme (the precursor to the Big Lottery Fund).
 When funding ceased in 2009, the Clackmannanshire Alliance (Community Planning Partnership) recognised there was still a need in the area for a project that focussed on dealing with the underlying causes of health inequalities.
 It has a Service Level Agreement until March 2017, recieving 70% of its overall running costs, with the remaining 30% raised elsewhere.

-Applying for funding from The Climate Challenge Fund (CCF) is the biggest community development activity THL has undertaken since its formation.
+Applying for funding from The Climate Challenge Fund (CCF) was the biggest community development activity THL undertook since its formation.
 The Tullibody Garden Project was awarded £150,450 from the CCF to construct the garden and employ a community gardener for 12 months.
 Despite delays in the construction side, the garden has been developed, helped greatly by having a fantastic group of volunteers.
 Whilst the heavy construction work was carried out by contractors, the building of the raised beds and the initial food planting was carried out by local volunteers: within first 12 months they had invested 400 hours to help make this happen.

 The Garden held two successful opening events in October 2015, which attracted over 100 local people both days.